Home Page

 How are the EMDR sessions conducted?

-Weekly, 50 minute EMDR sessions are conducted online, ensuring convenience and accessibility for clients in Seattle and greater Washington State.
+Weekly, 50-minute EMDR sessions are conducted online, making care accessible throughout Seattle and Washington State.

 What is EMDR?